balansrikant/hl-scraper/readme.md

 # HL Scraper
-This solution and repository contains python objects for processing my Hargreaves Lansdown SIPP and ISA funds and some analysis on them .
+This solution and repository contains python objects for processing my Hargreaves Lansdown SIPP and ISA funds and some analysis on them.

 ## Pre-requisite steps
 1. Log into Hargreaves Lansdown account